Vaginal Cancer: Radiation Therapy

 The experience is like getting an X-ray.
 It takes about 15 minutes to complete.
 You should plan on being there for about an hour.

 You’ll lie on a table while the machine is placed over you.
 You may have to wear a hospital gown.

 You may see lights from the machine lined up with the marks on your skin.
 These help the therapist know you are in the right position.
 The machine will not touch you.

 When you are in the right position, the therapist will leave the room and turn the machine on.
-You may hear whirring or clicking noises while the radiation is being given.
+You may hear whirring or clicking noises as the machine gets into position and while the radiation is being given.
 When the machine sends radiation to your tumor, you will need to be very still.
 You do not have to hold your breath.
 You can’t feel radiation, so the process will be painless.

 During the session, you will be able to talk to the therapist over an intercom.